 The UNESCO Aso Geopark is one of 9 such parks in Japan and aims to raise awareness of the importance of volcanic areas whilst promoting sustainable tourism.
 Suggested itineraries have been designed according to themes so visitors can choose what they are most interested in.

 You can go trekking, paragliding, camping or simply admire the magnificent views.
-My mother and I wanted to see the scenic beauty of the area as well as experience an active volcano in all its glory.
+My mother and I wanted to see the area’s scenic beauty and experience an active volcano in all its glory.

 The Grandeur of Mt Nakadake

-Mount Aso actually refers to five peaks; Mt Neko, Mt Taka, Mt Nakadake, Mt Eboshi and Mt Kishima.
+Mount Aso refers to five peaks; Mt.
+Neko, Mt.
+Taka, Mt.
+Nakadake, Mt.
+Eboshi and Mt.
+Kishima.
 The highest point is Mt Taka, standing at 1592 meters above sea level.
-In the centre of Mt Nakadake, the most active peak, is an emerald basin of hot water which has been formed from water deposits over many years.
-A ropeway can take you to the rim of the crater to see the basin of hot water; it is in service based on the level of volcanic activity at the site for safety reasons.
+The most active peak in the centre of Mt Nakadake is an emerald basin of hot water formed from water deposits over many years.
+A ropeway can take you to the crater’s rim to see the basin of hot water; it is in service based on the level of volcanic activity at the site for safety reasons.

 Even though visitors are kept at a safe distance, there are several ways to experience the mountain and vantage points offer places to stop for some incredible photo opportunities.
 We stopped in a lay-by to take in the view and smelled the sulphurous air for the first time, which was very distinct.